awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 + Maven 3.6 or later
 + A MongoDB instance running on an EC2 instance.
 For complete instructions, see  [Install and configure MongoDB community edition](https://docs.aws.amazon.com/dms/latest/sbs/CHAP_MongoDB2DocumentDB.02.html).

-## Understand the DynamoDB Item Tracker application
+## Understand the MongoDB Item Tracker application
-The **DynamoDB Item Tracker** application uses a model that is based on a work item and contains these attributes:
+The **MongoDB Item Tracker** application uses a model that is based on a work item and contains these attributes:

 + **date** - The start date of the item.
 + **description** - The description of the item.